-Upon completion of the program, you will receive your Master’s in Education for grades 7-12 and be recommended for initial state certification in Special Education.
+Upon completion of the program, you will receive your Master’s in Education for grades 7-12 and be recommended for initial state certification.
 You will teach for at least four years in a New Visions charter high school as a valued faculty member.

-Mentoring: During your first full year as a resident, you will work one-on-one with an experienced mentor teacher in a New Visions charter high school.
-In addition to the support of your mentor, you will also benefit from frequent feedback from an assistant principal who will support resident-mentor pairs, as well as feedback from other charter teachers and peers in your cohort.
+Mentoring: During your first year as a Pathways Teacher, you will be assigned an experienced mentor teacher.
+Your mentor will meet with you at least twice weekly, observe you teaching, and provide you with feedback, strategies, and coaching.
+In addition to the support of your mentor, you will also benefit from monthly guidance and feedback from an assistant principal and program coach.

-Graduate Coursework: Over 24 months, you’ll earn a master’s degree in secondary education 7-12 Special Education from Hunter College, CUNY.
-The course sequence is designed to align with your teaching experiences.
-Many courses will be delivered in an online or blended (both online and in-person) format and will be customized specifically for the cohort of New Visions charter school residents, to ensure that your time is maximized and professors and peers can tailor course content and assignments to your resident experience.
+Graduate Coursework: Over 24 months, you’ll earn a master’s degree in secondary education in your content area from Hunter College, CUNY.
+The course sequence is designed to align with your teaching experiences and provide the theory and research-based strategies you need to become an effective teacher and meet certification requirements.
+Many courses will be delivered in an online or blended (both online and in-person) format.

 We’re looking for individuals who: